Protests intensify in Los Angeles after Trump deploys hundreds of National Guard troops

 The arrival of the National Guard followed two days of protests that began Friday in downtown Los Angeles before spreading on Saturday to Paramount, a heavily Latino city south of the city, and neighboring Compton.

-As federal agents set up a staging area Saturday near a Home Depot in Paramount, demonstrators attempted to block Border Patrol vehicles, with some hurling rocks and chunks of cement.
-In response, agents in riot gear unleashed tear gas, flash-bang explosives and pepper balls.
+Federal agents arrested immigrants in LA's fashion district, in a Home Depot parking lot and at several other locations on Friday.
+The next day, they were staging at a Department of Homeland Security office near another Home Depot in Paramount, which drew out protesters who suspected another raid.
+Federal authorities later said there was no enforcement activity at that Home Depot.

-Tensions were high after a series of sweeps by immigration authorities the previous day, as the weeklong tally of immigrant arrests in the city climbed above 100.
-A prominent union leader was arrested while protesting and accused of impeding law enforcement.
+The weeklong tally of immigrant arrests in the LA area climbed above 100, federal authorities said.
+Many more were arrested while protesting, including a prominent union leader who was accused of impeding law enforcement.

-The recent protests remain far smaller than past events that have brought the National Guard to Los Angeles, including the Watts and Rodney King riots, and the 2020 protests against police violence, in which Newsom requested the assistance of federal troops.
+The protests did not reach the size of past demonstrations that brought the National Guard to Los Angeles, including the Watts and Rodney King riots, and the 2020 protests against police violence, in which Newsom requested the assistance of federal troops.

 The last time the National Guard was activated without a governor's permission was in 1965, when President Lyndon B. Johnson sent troops to protect a civil rights march in Alabama, according to the Brennan Center for Justice.